aura-ui/aura-ui/README.md

-# Zephyr UI
+# Aura UI

-A lightly opinionated library of accessible and highly composable React components, built with Stitches.
+A library of accessible and highly composable React components, built with Stitches, Radix UI and react-aria.